esteinmann/chatgpt-convdown/README.md

 ## Installation

+### Official
-To install the latest published version (uploaded to Mozilla): https://addons.mozilla.org/nl/firefox/addon/chatgpt-convdown/
+Install latest published version (uploaded to Mozilla): https://addons.mozilla.org/nl/firefox/addon/chatgpt-convdown/

+### Temporarily or for local development
-You can either download a [release zipfile](https://github.com/esteinmann/chatgpt-convdown/releases) or `git clone` this repo.
+Either download a [release zipfile](https://github.com/esteinmann/chatgpt-convdown/releases) or `git clone` this repo.
 Then navigate to `about:debugging#/runtime/this-firefox` in Firefox.
 Use the load temporary add-on button to add the `manifest.json` from the zip or from the `src` folder.
 This should add the extension to Firefox temporarily (it will be gone after you close Firefox).